gszab/Simon-Tatham-s-Twiddle-3x3/README.md

 # Simon-Tatham-s-Twiddle-3x3
 C file

-I made this file for my AI class basically any inputs you give to the programm, It's going to solve it Algorithm is:
+I made this file for my AI class;
+basically any inputs you give to the programm, It's going to solve it Algorithm is:
 -First and Second row numbers get to their positions: